stagecast/LiveHacks-api/html-moments/html-moment-example/README.md

 # HTML moment example
-Send MIDI based on the movement of the phone.
+Get MIDI-output based on the movement of phones.

 ## Login